Embedding Trajectory for Out-of-Distribution Detection in Mathematical Reasoning: Dynamic Embedding Trajectory Distinguishes ID and OOD Samples in Mathematical Reasoning

+The theoretical analysis in Section \colorref{sec:Theoretical} provides an intuition for using embedding trajectory as the measure for distinguishing between different samples.
+However, the specific trajectory differences between ID and OOD samples remain unclear.
+Thus, we investigate this empirically in this section.

+We select eleven mathematical reasoning datasets: one for ID data and ten for OOD data.
+The MultiArith dataset serves as the ID data, while the OOD datasets include GSM8K, SVAMP, AddSub, SingleEq, SingleOp, and MATH.
+The latter encompasses five tasks across various mathematical domains: Algebra, Geometry, Counting and Probability, Number Theory, and Precalculus.
+This selection includes varying task types and levels of difficulty.
+We first train a base Llama2-7B (32 layers) using the ID training set, then inference on the ID test set and all OOD test sets.
+Details regarding the datasets, model, and implementation can be found in Section \colorref{sec:setup}.

-From this point, we first visualize the L1-norm of difference $\Vert \boldsymbol{y}_l - \boldsymbol{y}_{l-1} \Vert_1$ between the output $\boldsymbol{y}_l$ of each hidden layer and the output $\boldsymbol{y}_{l-1}$ of the previous layer under Llama-7B (32 layers), after ID and OOD data are input into the model, separately.
-Figure \ref{img:early-stablization} shows the change curves within all hidden layers.
-We find that the embedding changes slightly until the 20th layer, and then enters the critical inference process after 20 layers.
-However, for ID data, the magnitude of embedding change is again suppressed after a few layers of inference, while for OOD data, the magnitude is maintained at a high level.
+We measure the dimension-joint volatility for all samples from each ID and OOD test set.
+Specifically, we compute each adjacent-layer change magnitude $||\bm{y}_l - \bm{y}_{l-1}||_2$, and connect all values as a change curve, with higher value means the higher volatility.
+Figure \colorref{img:early-stablization} shows ten curve comparisons, with each sub-figure including the ID data and one OOD data.
+We find that the change magnitude slightly until the 20th layer.
+After 20 layers, for ID data, the change magnitude is again suppressed after a few layers of inference, while for OOD data, the magnitude is maintained at a relatively high level.

-We refer to this phenomenon as \textbf{Early Stabilization} under mathematical reasoning: For ID data, GLMs largely complete their reasoning in the mid-to-late stages, and simple adjustments are sufficient after that.
+We term this phenomenon ``\textbf{Early Stabilization}'': For ID data, GLMs largely complete their reasoning in the mid-to-late stages, and simple adjustments are sufficient after that.
 However, for OOD data, GLMs can still not complete accurate reasoning at a later stage.
-They thus can only randomly switch to a specific output pattern, \emph{i.e.}, the scalar immediate number pattern.
-This enables an intuition that leverages the trajectory for OOD detection may be effective.
+They thus can only randomly switch to a specific output pattern, \emph{i.e.}, the scalar mathematical expression pattern.
+This provides strong evidence that using embedding trajectory for OOD detection may be effective.